dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-8 Memory-Profilers.md

 So far in this chapter, we have discussed tools that identify places where a program spends most of its time.
 In this section, we will focus on a program's interaction with memory.
 This is usually called *memory profiling*.
 In particular, we will learn how to collect memory usage, profile heap allocations and measure memory footprint.
 Memory profiling helps you understand how an application uses memory over time and helps you build an accurate mental model of a program's interaction with memory.
 Here are some questions it can answer:

-* What is a program's total virtual memory consumption and how it changes over time?
+* What is a program's total virtual memory consumption and how does it change over time?
 * Where and when does a program make heap allocations?
 * What are the code places with the largest amount of allocated memory?
 * How much memory a program accesses every second?